uhppoted/uhppoted-lib-dotnet/documentation/API/get-event.md

 Returns `Ok` with a Nullable `Event` record if the request was processed or an `Error`

 The `Ok` value is:
-- An event record if an event was found at the index.
+- An `Event` record if an event was found at the index.
 - `null` if there was no record at the index.
 - `null` if the record at the index was deleted.